MicrosoftDocs/win32-pr.de-de/desktop-src/VPC/ivmfloppydrive-drivenumber.md

 ## <a name="property-value"></a>Eigenschaftswert

-Der null basierte Index des Controllers.
+Der nullbasierte Index des Controllers.

 ## <a name="error-codes"></a>Fehlercodes